 Programs designed to teach students new skills and prepare them to enter immediately into the workforce and obtain an in-demand, higher-wage career.

 Classes, workshops, conferences and activities support economic development, and meet the growing needs of the community for a trained workforce.

 Classes that contribute to a student’s educational growth by providing a basic liberal arts education, providing a pathway into a baccalaureate program.

 Student services and activities assist students in assessing and achieving their goals through academic, career and personal decision making.

 College-preparatory courses enable students to achieve college-level competency in reading, writing, mathematics and elementary algebra.

-Valencia College’s Board of Trustees is composed of nine citizens from Orange and Osceola counties.
+The Valencia College District Board of Trustees is composed of nine citizens from Orange and Osceola counties.
 They are vested with decision-making power in all matters of college policy, programs, building, budget and personnel, and meet monthly.